 On becoming editor of these blogs, I inherited the foregoing title and no-one to write it.
 At first I thought it was probably a null set, because, unlike other squares in Bloomsbury, such as Fitzroy and Gordon, no particular literary associations sprang to mind.

 Indeed, the person who superficially seems most associated with the Square is Charles James Fox (1749-1806), whose statue has stood on the northern side since 1816.
 But that fails to meet the test of the title on two counts.
 First, Fox was a Whig politician, not a writer; and, second, he actually had no particular association with the Square other than the whim of the 6th Duke of Bedford, the owner, who was Fox’s patron and wanted to commemorate the association of the area with the Whigs.
-Nonetheless, the statue did inspire Louis MacNeice to write the following lines in his poem October in Bloomsbury
+Nonetheless, the statue did inspire Louis MacNeice to write the following lines in his poem October in Bloomsbury:

-"Charles James Fox in a bath towel sits on his arse in Bloomsbury Square
+"Charles James Fox in a bath towel sits on his arse in Bloomsbury Square while plane tree leaves flop gently down and lodge in his sculptured hair."

 THE “LITTLE TOWNE”